-An important aspect of data security is the physical destruction of data.
+An essential aspect of data security is the physical destruction of data.
 When sensitive information is stored on old hard drives, the information can still be accessed even if the information is deleted.
-The best way to ensure that old data remains safe is to physically destroy the data.
-However, with so many different data destruction companies out there, it may be difficult to figure out which company is the best for your needs.
+The best way to ensure that old data remains safe is to destroy the data physically.
+However, with so many different data destruction companies out there, it may be challenging to figure out which company is the best for your needs.
 One thing to look for when choosing a data destruction company is to check their certifications.
-You’ll want to make sure that the data destruction company you choose is R2/RIOS Certified.
+You’ll want to make sure that the data destruction company you select is R2/RIOS Certified.

 When a company is R2/RIOS certified, it means that the company is following the Responsible Recycling Standard for Electronics Recyclers.
-These standards offer a set of common safety measures, processes and documentation requirements that are used for Electronic Recyclers.
+These standards offer a set of standard safety measures, processes and documentation requirements that are used for Electronic Recyclers.
 These standards emphasize transparency, safety, and quality for companies.
 The R2/RIOS certification was created by the Institute of Scrap Recycling Industries, which is an industry trade association that represents the scrap recycling industry.
-Something that is important to the R2/RIOS certification is that is also includes environmental standards.
+Something important to the R2/RIOS accreditation is that it also includes environmental standards.
 This allows for companies to tell their customers that electronic equipment is processed and recycled in such a way that it helps to protect the environment.